Lake-Tuggeranong-College/Lake-Tuggeranong-College/Writerside/topics/Remote/RemoteLearningICTUnit1-CourseContent.md

 ## Software Requirements {id="CSI-1-SoftwareRequirements"}

-The following pieces of software are required for this unit.
-Install them if they are not currently installed on your device.

-- Wireshark
-- Packet Tracer
+There are no requirement to install software for this semester.

 ## Subject Overview {id="CSI-1-SubjectOverview"}